 Personal Data We Collect

-We collect the following types of personal data about our Users: identifiers, Internet activity information, customer records information, professional or employment-related information, commercial information, and geolocation data.
+We collect the following types of personal data about our Users and Clients: identifiers, Internet activity information, customer records information, professional or employment-related information, commercial information, and geolocation data.

 We collect this information in the following circumstances:

 - If you subscribe to email updates from us, request information about our Services, or register for an Abby Connect account, we may request that you provide contact information, such as your name, phone number, email address, and company name.

 - If you call us to inquire about our Services or request customer support, we may record our interaction with you.
 We will notify you before recording a phone call, and you may disconnect the call before speaking with us if you do not consent to the recording.

 - If you purchase any of our Services, we may request that you provide information such as identifiers, commercial information, and your financial information, such as payment account information or other commercial information.

 If you respond to surveys, promotions, or other offers, we may ask you to provide your contact information, such as email address or phone number, and any other information specifically requested in the offer.

 - If you are an employee, contractor, representative, or other authorized user of a Client’s account, our Client may provide us with your contact information to enable your access to our Services.
 When you access or use the Services on behalf of a Client, we may ask you to provide personal data directly to us to enable your use of the Services, such as name, email address, company, device information, Internet activity information, or geolocation.

 - If you provide information to one of our affiliates, our affiliate may share your personal data with us.
 Your personal data may include information such as your name, email address, mailing address, or company name.